 - Keeps students active.

 - Builds friendships.

 - Improves air quality and the environment with fewer cars on the road.

-- · Creates safer routes and communities with less traffic.
+- Creates safer routes and communities with less traffic.

-- · Helps prepare students for learning.
+- Helps prepare students for learning.

-Choosing active travel once, twice or a few days a week will still support health and well-being as well as other benefits.
+Choosing active travel two or three days a week will still support health and wellbeing as well as other benefits.
 Look out for opportunities to participate and celebrate active school travel during the school year.
-Chose active travel!
+Choose active travel!